Are you in the mood for a Hamptons Greek cuisine

 - Entrée: Lavraki…European Bass, Lean, sweet flavor, with capers, herbs and lemon oil sauce

-- Classic Steak….(Helen loved it and said it was the best steak she had in a long time)..with a side order of Melitzana Papoutsaki, roasted Eggplant with tomato-onion and feta cheese..I loved this hint of spice…
+- Classic Steak….(Helen loved it and said it was the best steak she had in a long time,)..with a side order of Melitzana Papoutsaki, roasted Eggplant with tomato-onion and feta cheese..I loved this hint of spice…

-We ended our meal with such a delicious dessert, Loukoumades…Greek handmade donuts with spicy honey, cinnamon sugar, vanilla ice cream ,these donuts are a piece of heaven… So my friends after dining at both Greek Restaurants, for me my favorite was the Old Stove Pub.
+We ended our meal with a delicious dessert, Loukoumades…Greek handmade donuts with spicy honey, cinnamon sugar, vanilla ice cream ,these donuts are a piece of heaven… So my friends after dining at both Greek Restaurants, for me my favorite was the Old Stove Pub.
 It was more relaxed, the Manger was more attentive, the service was quick and the food was amazing.

 I think Nammos is the place to go if you are going with a group of friends, the serving sizes are meant for a group like setting and it has a youthfulness with a beautiful outdoor dining area.
 It seems to me that younger people would appreciate this place slightly more than the Old Stove pub which does attract a slightly older clientage.
 What’s interesting is Nammos has a website and Old Stove Pub does not, that speaks of the age difference.

-When I arrived at The Old Stove Pub around 630pm the place was very quiet with many open tables, when I left after 8pm, almost table was full.
+When I arrived at The Old Stove Pub around 630pm the place was very quiet with many open tables, when I left after 8pm, almost every table was full.
 The customers were slightly older and many of them were return customers.
 I find that older customers go out for a fantastic dining experience and judge the food and the service.
 Younger people under the age of 45 tend to judge a restaurant not just on food but entertainment as well.
 I however prefer the food and the service…ooops am I telling my age?

 Nammos is located @ 136 Main Street, Southampton, NY http://m.mainstreethub.com/nammos